george miller prefers watching 'mad max' in black and white

 The visionary director insists that "the best version of this movie is black and white" and is delivering it to the world on the 'Fury Road' blu-ray release.

 The blu-ray release of Mad Max: Fury Road will include a very different version of the film, if director George Miller gets his way.
-Speaking with /film, Miller explained how he chose to colour the landscape, and what his favourite version of the film really looks like:
+Speaking with /film, Miller explained how he chose to color the landscape, and what his favorite version of the film really looks like:

 Text Isabelle Hellyer